oneHuster/Meta-Learning-Papers/README.md

 # Meta-Learning Papers
-A summary of meta learning papers based on taxonomic category.
-Sorted by submitted date on arXiv.
+A summary of meta learning papers based on realm.
+Sorted by submission date on arXiv.

 ## Survey
 Meta-Learning in Neural Networks: A Survey [[paper](https://arxiv.org/abs/2004.05439)]